10 questions to ask your solar installer in Perth before committing

 - Inverter: brand + model (e.g. "Fronius Primo GEN24 5kW")

-Red flag: Refusing to name the specific models before signing.
+Red flag: refusing to name the specific models before signing.

 4. What are the warranty terms for each component, and who do I contact?